wilsonism/geo109/mapping-4/Install_QGIS/M4_Install_QGIS.md

 ![Image21](images/Image21.jpeg)

-3. Download and run the appropriate installer.
+3. Download and run the appropriate installer (2.18 is the most stable and least likely to give you issues).
 The default settings should work just fine for our purposes.

 ### If using Mac OS X…

 **Note:** You must follow the download instructions from the QGIS download site carefully.
+Use of QGIS 2.18 is recommended.

 1. First, because Macs are configured to not accept downloads that are not from the Mac App Store, you will probably have to change their security settings: